Sample: Fizzleburn — The Accidental Genius of Atheron

 A muffled voice called from the tunnel.
 “Is greatness the thing currently trying to burn the breakfast?”

 “On my way, Mum!”
 Blizzit kicked his boots on, grabbed the nearest cleanish apron, and thumped into the corridor that led to the kitchen cavern.
-Geargrin Hollow wasn’t very large, but it had a habit of going on; every year or so someone discovered a side passage that had always been there and felt silly about it.
+Geargrin Hollow wasn’t very large, but it had a lot of quirks.
+Every year or so someone discovered a side passage that had always been there but was forgotten about.
 The walls were warmly lit with imbued stones, the floor was swept, and the ceiling was just high enough for Blizzit’s father to stand proud without scraping his head.

 “Your kettle,” his mother said, “is whistling in a key I associate with danger.”